Top Strategies to Drive Engagement and Retain Mobile App Users

 According to Statista, 2.8 million apps exist in the Google Play store and 2.2 million reside in the Apple App Store.
 While leading app markets are saturated with innovative and practical digital solutions, TechCrunch estimates that people use just 9 apps daily and 30 apps monthly on average.
 Furthermore, 24% of users will abandon an app after one single use.

 High download rates ultimately mean nothing without an active app user base.
 While user acquisition used to be an app marketer’s key metric for determining the success of a mobile app, times have changed.
 Presently, app retention metrics have taken precedence over app acquisition numbers.
 Since it is crucial to build a workable retention strategy, we’re offering an effective guide to follow in order to ensure that users are engaging with your app.

-One of the primary challenges in app retention is the umpteen choices available to a user.
+One of the primary challenges in app retention is UX design and the umpteen choices available to a user.
 For every Uber app, there’s a Lyft, and for every Tinder, there’s a Hinge.
 New product users can ultimately be thought of as “strangers.”
 It’s crucial that, when these strangers open your app for the first time, they are met with a good first impression.

 A frictionless app onboarding process is analogous to a warm welcome or a strong handshake.
 In fact, when users are onboarded effectively, their lifetime value increases upwards of 500%.
 An app that requires too many steps to sign up, has too many information fields, or possesses confusing features and functions will cause disgruntled users to abandon it.